 To download this white paper as a pdf click here: ELD Evolution-final-shortened.

-For federally regulated truck fleets and drivers, the December 17, 2017, deadline to implement electronic logging devices brought big changes to long-held operating procedures.
+For federally regulated truck fleets and drivers, the December 17, 2017, deadline to implement electronic logging devices (ELD) brought big changes to long-held operating procedures.

 The most obvious: no more handwritten paper logs.